yungyuc/ynote/nsd/08smart/smart.rst

 (Modern) C++ provides two smart pointers: ``unique_ptr`` and ``shared_ptr``.
 We start with ``unique_ptr`` because it is lighter-weight.
 A ``unique_ptr`` takes the same number of bytes of a raw pointer.
-It may be a drop-in replace with a raw pointer.
+It may be a drop-in replacement with a raw pointer.

 ``unique_ptr`` should be used when there can only be one owner of the pointed object.